Tropical Storm Danny (2021)

-Danny was one of three systems to make landfall on the U.S. state of South Carolina in the month of June, the others being Hurricane One in 1867 and a tropical depression in 1979.
-High rainfall amounts were recorded in some portions of Georgia and South Carolina, causing minor flooding.
+Danny was one of three systems to make landfall on the U.S. state of South Carolina in the month of June, the others being Hurricane One in 1867 and Tropical Depression One in 1979.
+Heavy rainfall was recorded in some portions of Georgia and South Carolina, causing minor flooding.
 In addition to flooding, impacts were also limited to some fallen trees and lightning strikes.
 Ten rescues were required on two different beaches on North Carolina due to rip currents.
 No deaths were reported due to Danny, and the damage from it in the Southeastern United States totaled $5,000 (2021 USD).